Rose Campion

 See the BSBI distribution map for Rose Campion

-as heaths, dunes and waste ground, and beside railways and
+such as heaths, dunes and waste ground, and beside

-It is a neophyte which has been grown in the UK as a garden
+It is a neophyte which has been grown in gardens the UK

-plant since the mid 1400s and has been recorded in the wild
+since the mid 1400s and recorded in the wild in the early

 The flowers are on stems up to 40cm.